 The results show that [non-environmental] factors statistically significantly influence the difference in occupant satisfaction in LEED and non-LEED certified buildings, but the effect size of such variations is, for most, practically negligible.
 However, tendencies were found showing that LEED-rated buildings may be more effective in providing higher satisfaction in open spaces rather than in enclosed offices, in small rather than in large buildings, and to occupants having spent less than one year at their workspace rather than to users that have occupied their workplace for longer.
 The findings suggest that the positive value of LEED certification from the point of view of occupant satisfaction may tend to decrease with time.

 Schiavon and Altomonte are working on yet another paper that will suggest the most effective LEED strategies for increasing office worker well-being and intend to release that effort sometime in 2015.
+Employers can also call this advice helpline for business health and safety questions.
 For now, they hope that their current research will spur builders and businesses to more carefully implement design strategies aimed specifically at increasing worker satisfaction.
 The authors also hope the paper will solicit increased feedback from workers, as well as encourage USGBC and others to refine third-party rating systems to increase their assessments of building and worker performance.